xulihang/BasicCAT-website/_posts/2024-09-15-how-to-write-a-plugin-for-imagetrans.md

 Create a new UI project.

-In Build Configuration, change the package to`org. xulihang. imagetrans`, which is the same as ImageTrans.
+In Build Configuration, change the package to`org.xulihang.imagetrans`, which is the same as ImageTrans.

-Then create a new`googleMTPlugin. bas`class, containing the following template content:
+Then create a new`googleMTPlugin.bas`class, containing the following template content:

 ```vb
 Sub Class_Globals